 Game drives at Phinda start at 5:00 am when it’s still cool and animals are active and thus more easily spotted.
 Guests go back to the lodges for breakfast, and between the morning and afternoon drive (which starts at 4:00 pm) they can either relax at the lodge, by the pool, in the room and even enjoying a spa treatment, or they can go to the local village and visit local schools.

 Game drives are conducted by a ranger with the aid of a tracker, who has an incredible nose and eyes for tracks!
 Phinda is a rather expensive place for African safari holidays, but it is – needless to say – worth it.

-Contributed by Claudia @ My Adventures Across The World
+Recommended by Claudia @ My Adventures Across The World

 Etosha National Park, Namibia

 In 2018 we traversed Africa in a Land Rover with our boys (our youngest was 2) for 101 days.
 In this time we went on A LOT of safaris.
 But the best one for us was Etosha National Park, Namibia, and is the safari park I recommend to first-timers to Africa and those looking to safari with kids.

 Firstly it’s very affordable, particularly compared to park entry fees and accommodations in safari parks in East Africa.
 Day entry for foreign adults is N$80 (£4.50), N$10 per standard vehicle (£0.57) and children under 16 are free!

 Secondly, wildlife spotting is very easy due to the low-growing vegetation over flat open plains and the sheer abundance of wildlife.
 You can literally see for miles!
 There is only the grass for animals to hide in, therefore spotting of elephants, giraffe, zebras and even rhinos and lions is pretty much guaranteed.
 There are also many watering holes dotted across the park, the perfect spots to park up and watch the local wildlife come to drink and socialise.